Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 This has been going on for years now.

-These bills, they come in at the last moment, and it's an ominous bill, and you're expected to vote on this crazy stuff.
+These bills, they come in at the last moment and it's an ominous bill and you're expected to vote on this crazy stuff.

 But the root cause of the problem is the leadership that are doing these things is at the top there.

-So Richard, are you blaming, as a Republican, are you blaming Speaker Mike Johnson for this?
+Are you blaming Speaker Mike Johnson for this?

 I'm blaming all of them.